seblucas/www-blog/content/en/tips/android-custom-ringtone.md

-/*
+---
-Title: How to add a custom ringtone to Galaxy S / Android phone
+title: "How to add a custom ringtone to Galaxy S / Android phone"
-Description:
-Author: Sébastien Lucas
-Date: 2011/05/06
-Robots: noindex,nofollow
-Language: en
-Tags: android
-*/
+date: 2011-05-06
+tags: [android]
+slug: android-custom-ringtone
+aliases: [/en/tips/android-custom-ringtone]
+---
 # How to add a custom ringtone to Galaxy S / Android phone

 *	Create the directories media/ringtones in your internal SD